zenml-io/zenml/docs/book/mlops_stacks/model_deployers/overview.md

 ---
-description: Make your ML Models available to serve real-time predictions with Model Deployers.
+description: How to deploy your models and serve real-time predictions
 ---

 Model Deployment is the process of making a machine learning model available to make predictions and decisions on real world data.
 Getting predictions from trained models can be done in different ways depending on the use-case, a batch prediction is used to generate prediction for a large amount of data at once, while a real-time prediction is used to generate predictions for a single data point at a time.